The Application Process in the Operational Programme for Film Production

 At least 80% of the subsidy must be spent in Poland;

-Animation: production part of the animation in Poland, and at least one Polish artist (Director of Animation, Storyboard Writer, Author of Artistic Project, Composer);
+Animation: at least 30% of animation must be done in Poland and at least one Polish artist (Director of Animation, Storyboard Writer, Author of Artistic Project, Composer);

-Documentaries: at least one of the following: Use of Polish Archives, Polish character or subject, Polish talent (DoP, Composer, Editor).
+Documentaries: at least one of the following: use of Polish Archives, Polish character or subject, Polish artist (DoP, Composer, Editor).
+The topic must be related to Poland (historically or geographically);

 The distribution of the film must be confirmed at least by a letter of intent from a Polish distributor;